Sketch of a novel approach to a neural model: Discussion

-Any neural system must contain elements with high stability - which provide the backbone of the knowledge structure and are protected against change - and elements which flexibly adjust to a current situation.
-Neuronal types, defined by genetics and the product of evolutionary learning, are essentially stable, and they form part of a background structure.
-The stability-flexibility trade-off is probably at the center of the capacity of brains to build structured representations \cite{GrossbergS2020}.
+Any neural system must contain elements with high stability \begin{itemize} \item[(a)] which provide the backbone of the knowledge structure and are protected against change \item[(b)] and elements which flexibly adjust to a current situation. \end{itemize} Neuronal types, defined by genetics and as the product of evolutionary learning, are essentially stable, and they form part of the background structure.

-Neurons as processors operate with graded stability (from outside to inside).
-This principle seems very intuitive and sound (Fig.~\ref{fig:concentric-processor}), but it is unusual in computational theory.
-Memorization involves transforming transient information into stable information elements.
 Axonal/dendritic morphology is also a stable component.
-It requires core-mediated programs for alteration.
+It is defined during development and requires core-mediated programs for alteration.
+The stability-flexibility trade-off is probably at the center of the capacity of brains to build structured representations \citep{GrossbergS2020}.

+Neurons as processors operate with graded stability from outside to inside (Fig.~\ref{fig:concentric-processor}).
+This principle seems very intuitive and sound, but it is unusual in computational theory.
+Memorization involves transforming transient information (signals) into stable information elements.
 Concentric abstraction of temporal depth provides short-term adaptation, long-term stability and the capacity to store information into increasingly stable formats (Fig.~\ref{fig:concentric-processor}).

+A synapse-centric theory of memory has a number of unrealistic consequences: \begin{itemize} \item synapses are adapted independently of each other.
+They are also adapted independently of the neuronal cell state, \item there is no higher unit of adaptation beyond the synapse itself \item adaptation in ion channel expression or NM receptor placement are not part of the theory \item since synapses have high turnover \citep{MongilloGLoewenstein2017,FauthMetal2015}, information is periodically lost or overwritten, unless it is transferred to other synapses in a pattern completion process \citep{FauthMetal2015}.
+Memory has to be moved just to make up for the biological limitation of the synapse. \end{itemize}